 Secondly, you don’t have the same freedom with no exam.
 The company is going to dictate how much you can buy.
 Carriers have strict limits on no exam coverage.

-You need to think long and hard about what really matters to you in regards to life insurance.
+You need to think long and hard about what really matters to you in regard to life insurance.
 Do you want it quick or do you want as cheap as possible?

-Following a divorce, you’ll be best served by working with an independent agent, or one who can shop your rate for you from several different companies.
-This saves you the time and hassle of making a ton of calls, but, more importantly, can help you save on payments over the years of the policy.
+Following a divorce, you’ll be best served by working with an independent agent.
+Or at least one who can shop your rate for you from several different companies.
+This saves you the time and hassle of making a ton of calls.
+But more importantly, it can help you save on payments over the years of the policy.

 Term life insurance is the cheapest option for coverage, but you shouldn’t just go to the first company you find.

 Buying life insurance from whatever company your cousin works for could cause you to spend way too much for your plan.
 One thing we tell every client is to do a little window shopping before.